|The Teaze House |

 (my personal favorite)

 During a snow storm one Saturday afternoon this December, we drove over to John Back Lee's home to pick him up.
 His Volkswagen Beetle in the driveway was covered in snow.
 He no longer drives it.
 He told us under his breath that at ninety years old, "the authorities no longer feel I am fit for the roads".
 From the street, the tiny A-framed structure looked more like a cool fort than a home.
 He invited us in and showed us around.
 That 'fort' was just street level foyer that led you down into the home below.
 He explained how while he was designing it, his beloved wife had become ill.
 He rushed to finish it in time for her to live in for the last years of her life.
 It was a unique structure with a concrete core, surrounded with glass walls overlooking the Silvermine River in New Canaan.
-It was one of the coolest homes I have ever been inside of.
+It was one of the most unique homes I have ever been inside of.

 Lee's current residence from roadside…